 - Red: You haven’t submitted at least one of the NJ Declaration form, a Concussion training certificate, or a Safe Sport certificate, and/or you haven’t let us know the date of your fingerprinting appointment.

-- Yellow: You’ve submitted all three documents and you’ve let us know the date of your fingerprinting appointment.
+- Yellow: You’ve submitted all of the documents and you’ve let us know the date of your fingerprinting appointment.

 - Blue: You’ve been fingerprinted and submitted the receipt you were given at the appointment.